 Approved by: Sandra Herbert, Head of Litigation and Corporate Law on behalf of the Director of Legal Services and Monitoring Officer.
-(30/08/2023)
+(27/02/2024)

-8.2 EQUALITIES IMPLICATIONS
+8.3 EQUALITIES IMPLICATIONS

-8.3.1 The Council has a statutory duty to comply with the provisions set out in Sec.149 of the Equality Act 2010.
-The Council must therefore have due regard to:
+- 8.3.1 The Council has a statutory duty, when exercising its functions, to comply with the provisions set out in Section 149 of the Equality Act 2010.
+The Council must, in the performance of its functions, have due regard to its duty to: - eliminate discrimination, harassment, victimisation, and any other conduct that is prohibited by or under this Act. - advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it. - foster good relations between persons who share a relevant protected characteristic and persons who do not share it.

-- eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act. - advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it. - foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - 8.3.2 The People and Cultural Transformation Strategy is key to the council's transformation and has been developed to have a positive impact on the lived experience of all staff and the improvement of services delivered to residents.
+- 8.3.2 The People and Cultural Transformation Strategy is key to the council's transformation and has been developed to have a positive impact on the lived experience of all staff and the improvement of services delivered to residents.
 This is supported by the focus on health and wellbeing in pillar 3. - 8.3.3 An EQIA was produced in December 2022, which was updated in August 2023 which highlights a number of key initiatives within the seven pillars of the strategy that have a positive benefit to women, the Global Majority and other minoritised groups such as LGBT+, disabled staff and younger staff.
 Each intervention is based on clear evidence such as workforce data including pay gap data, staffing profiles and qualitative data such as staff co creation sessions and staff feedback from whole workforce interventions such as Crossing the Threshold. - 8.3.4 Interventions outlined in relation to equality characteristics include: positive action training for the Global Majority and other racialised groups, disabled staff and women.
-Other positive action interventions include reciprocal mentoring and a Black on Board leadership programme to address the under-representation of Global Majority staff at grade 15, and above. - 8.3.5 The strategy will also improve the lived experience of disabled staff by establishing a central budget for reasonable adjustments along with management information to support socialisation of disabled staff at work including those with neurodiverse conditions. - 8.3.6 The apprenticeship strategy and the establishment of the Croydon Young Staff Network group will support the aim to encourage a younger workforce and rebalance our work profile with regard to younger employees. - 8.3.7 The strategy aims to ensure that all documents are gender neutral, gender along with sex will be considered in the decision-making process when the new EQIA template is launched. - 8.3.8 A recent request for volunteers to be trained to sit on recruitment panels has resulted in over an additional 100 volunteers from all protected characteristics within the council.
-This will support our aim to ensure that all recruitment panels are diverse. - 8.3.9 The strategy will also support the work within the council to become an anti-racist organisation by ensuring that the directorate supports the development of staff and organisational knowledge and makes changes to policies and processes where appropriate along with and implementing the standards of the CELC Tackling Racial Injustice programme.

-- 8.3.10 The strategy will also enable the directorate to consider and explore emerging equality issues such as intersectionality to identify where staff may be more likely to be impacted by plans and changes. - 8.3.11 The EQIA is a live document and will be updated when further data and evidence is available. - 8.3.12 Approved by Denise McCausland Equalities Programme Manager.
-(Date 23/08/2023)
+Other positive action interventions include reciprocal mentoring and a Black on Board leadership programme to address the under-representation of Global Majority staff at grade 15, and above. - 8.3.5 The strategy will also improve the lived experience of disabled staff by establishing a central budget for reasonable adjustments along with management information to support socialisation of disabled staff at work including those with neurodiverse conditions. - 8.3.6 The apprenticeship strategy and the establishment of the Croydon Young Staff Network group will support the aim to encourage a younger workforce and rebalance our work profile with regard to younger employees. - 8.3.7 A recent request for volunteers to be trained to sit on recruitment panels has resulted in over an additional 100 volunteers from all protected characteristics within the council.
+This will support our aim to ensure that all recruitment panels are diverse. - 8.3.8 The strategy also seeks to further embed work within the Council to become an antiracist organisation, building from our participation in the London Councils' Tackling Racial Injustice programme. - 8.3.9 The strategy will also enable the directorate to consider and explore emerging equality issues such as intersectionality to identify where staff may be more likely to be impacted by plans and changes. - 8.3.10 The EQIA is a live document and will be updated when further data and evidence is available.